andreacipriani/UIImageView-AGCInitials/README.md

 ![AGCInitials Example screenshot 1](Screenshots/agc_screen1.png)
 ![AGCInitials Example screenshot 2](Screenshots/agc_screen2.png)

- **AGCInitials** is an objc UIImageView category to set the initials of a contact's name as the image placeholder, with a generated background color.
+  **AGCInitials** is an objc UIImageView category to set an image placeholder with the contact's initials and a generated background color.

 ### Features

-- Super easy
+- Use it with one line of code
 - The background color of the image will be the same for the same initials, so **you can use it in your table/collection view**. 😎
 - You can set your own color palette for background colors
 - Good test coverage 💪